-In the current work, we leverage the fact that social psychology research is based on verbal models, and use the recent advances in Natural Language Processing (NLP) in which language models not only infer meaning from text (Devlin et al., 2018; Mikolov et al., 2013) but now also have the ability to produce original text (Guo et al., 2018; Martin et al., 2016; Zhang et al., 2017; Zhu et al., 2018).
+In the current work, we leverage the fact that social psychology research is based on verbal models and use the recent advances in natural language processing, in which language models not only infer meaning from text (Devlin et al., 2018; Mikolov et al., 2013) but now also have the ability to produce original text (Guo et al., 2018; Martin et al., 2016; Zhang et al., 2017; Zhu et al., 2018).
 The main goal of this research is to harness the power of generative language models to aid researchers in generating hypotheses in social psychology.
 In our work, we use two methodological approaches.
-One in which the GPT-3 large language model (LLM) is fine-tuned specifically on several thousands of abstracts gathered from 50 social psychology journals over more than 55 years as well as pre-prints such as PsyArXiv.
-Second, we use the GPT-4 large language model to generate hypotheses based on specific prompts.
-In order to check the quality of the hypotheses, we surveyed social psychology experts by presenting the hypotheses to them and asking them to rate both human and model-generated hypothesis on dimensions such as originality, clarity, and importance.
+One in which the third-generation generative pre-trained transformer (GPT-3) large language model (LLM) is fine-tuned specifically on several thousands of abstracts gathered from 50 social psychology journals over more than 55 years as well as preprints such as PsyArXiv.
+Second, we use the GPT-4 LLM to generate hypotheses based on specific prompts.
+In order to check the quality of the hypotheses, we surveyed social psychology experts by presenting the hypotheses to them and asking them to rate both human- and model-generated hypotheses on dimensions such as originality, clarity, and importance.
 Henceforth, we refer to the hypotheses generated by our generative language model as model-generated hypotheses.
-We would like to emphasize that the hypotheses generated from the process outlined in this research will not replace human creativity and ingenuity in developing new social psychology hypothesis.
-Instead, we anticipate that these models will serve as a valuable aid to researchers in synthesizing research findings but researchers must still iteratively curate and revise model-generated hypotheses when identifying promising new directions for inquiry.
+We would like to emphasize that the hypotheses generated from the process outlined in this research will not replace human creativity and ingenuity in developing new social psychology hypotheses.
+Instead, we anticipate that these models will serve as a valuable aid to researchers in synthesizing research findings, but researchers must still iteratively curate and revise modelgenerated hypotheses when identifying promising new directions for inquiry.